hashicorp/terraform-provider-azurerm/website/docs/r/media_job.html.markdown

 * `description` - (Optional) 	Optional customer supplied description of the Job.

 * `priority` - (Optional) Priority with which the job should be processed.
 Higher priority jobs are processed before lower priority jobs.
+If not set, the default is normal.
 Changing this forces a new Media Job to be created.

 ---

 A `input_asset` block supports the following:

-* `asset_name` - (Required) The name of the input Asset.
+* `name` - (Required) The name of the input Asset.
 Changing this forces a new Media Job to be created.

 * `label` - (Optional) A label that is assigned to a JobInputClip, that is used to satisfy a reference used in the Transform.
 For example, a Transform can be authored so as to take an image file with the label 'xyz' and apply it as an overlay onto the input video before it is encoded.
 When submitting a Job, exactly one of the JobInputs should be the image file, and it should have the label 'xyz'.